fusion-jena/JenTab/services/Generic_Lookup/ReadMe.md

 # Generic Lookup Service

-Provides access to a prepopulated cache for label to candidate mappings.
+* Provides access to a prepopulated cache for label to candidate mappings.
+* Runs at: 5010

 ## Endpoints